besttoolsforever/CipherSmith/README.md

 ### 📜 License

-This project is licensed under the MIT License.
+This project's source code is licensed under the MIT License.
 See the `LICENSE` file for details.
+Note that third-party components have their own licenses as described below.

+---

 ### 🙏 Acknowledgements & Third-Party Magic ✨

-CipherSmith is a powerful tool, and its strength comes from standing on the shoulders of giants in the open-source community.
-We want to give a huge shout-out to these amazing projects that make our password-forging magic possible!
+CipherSmith is a powerful tool, and its strength comes from standing on the shoulders of giants.
+Here's a shout-out to the amazing projects that make our password-forging magic possible!

-The Wordlist 🧠
+#### The Wordlist & Its License 🧠

 Our "Memorable" mode is powered by the fantastic **[Google 10,000 English words list](https://github.com/first20hours/google-10000-english)** curated by `first20hours`.

-Using the most common words in American English is our secret sauce for creating passwords that are surprisingly easy to recall!
+It's important to know that this data file has a custom license that recommends it for educational and personal use, but advises against commercial use.
+Therefore, **if you plan to modify, redistribute, or sell a product based on CipherSmith, we strongly recommend you replace the wordlist** with one that has a clear commercial license.

-And don't worry, if you're offline or GitHub is taking a nap, we've got a built-in local wordlist so CipherSmith is always ready to go.
+And don't worry, if you're offline or GitHub is taking a nap, we've got a built-in local fallback list so CipherSmith is always ready to go.
 Offline-first for the win! 🏆

 #### The Strength Meter 💪

 Ever wonder how we calculate that "time to crack"?
-That's the incredible work of the **[zxcvbn library](https://github.com/dropbox/zxcvbn)**, originally developed by the brilliant minds at Dropbox.
+That's the incredible work of the **[zxcvbn library](https://github.com/dropbox/zxcvbn)** from Dropbox, which is distributed under the permissive **MIT License**.

-This powerful library goes way beyond simple character counting.
-It recognizes common patterns, names, and dictionary words to give you a realistic, actionable estimate of your password's strength.
+This powerful library goes way beyond simple character counting to give you a realistic estimate of your password's strength.
 It's the reason our feedback is so smart!

 A huge thank you to these developers for sharing their work with the world! ❤️